amitu/amitu.github.com/_posts/2012-12-15-guns-vs-mobs.md

 27 died in Connecticut today.

 40 died today in Mumbai routine road accidents.
+I am glad about my car.

 A friend of mine had a gunda running his building internet connection.
 When he tried to switch ISP, the gunda came with a few men, unarmed men, and forcefully